-There are currently around 700 members in our Party, which is one of Wales' largest.
-Meetings are held each month, throughout the year, in central Cardiff while there is also a busy and well supported student group at Cardiff University - and a growing informal members' group in the Vale of Glamorgan.
+Meetings are held each month, throughout the year, in central Cardiff.
+There is also a busy and well supported student group at Cardiff University - and a growing informal members' group in the Vale of Glamorgan.
 Both of these also hold regular meetings.
-Details of these party and group meetings, alsong with other gatheings for our members and supporters will be posted on the News and Events sections of this website, and information emailed out to those on our lists.
+Details of these party and group meetings, along with other gatherings for our members and supporters will be posted on the News and Events sections of this website, and information emailed out to those on our lists.
 Please see the Contacts page, if you wish to get in touch with us.
 Those who use social media can also learn about meetings and events from Facebook and Twitter.
-The Cardiff and Vale Green Party also makes its presence known at rallies, demonstrations, lobbying events, and in other forms of activism, in our own region, throughout Wales, and across the UK.
+The Cardiff and Vale Green Party makes its presence known at rallies, demonstrations, lobbying events, and in other forms of activism, in our own region, throughout Wales, and across the UK.
 In local terms, we are currently active in campaigns against the very real threat of fracking (in the Vale and Rhonddha Cynon Taf), bedroom tax, TTIP, greenfields housing development, and open-cast coal mining.
 We are also campaigning in favour of solar farms and other renewable energy projects, energy efficient housing, and the development of greater recycling resources.

 Building a Green Economy